-The Domaine's 15 hectares of vineyard are situated mainly in Crézancy, with a tiny proportion located in Bué and the village of Sancerre itself.
-The range of soils in this area (mainly chalk, with clay, flint and pebbles depending on which parcel of vines) allows David a good spread of different blending components for the wine, giving more complex and varied flavours.
+The Domaine's 22 hectares of vineyard are situated mainly in Crézancy, with a tiny proportion located in Bué and the village of Sancerre itself.
+The range of soils in this area, many of which are predominantly calcerous, allows David a good spread of different blending components for the wine, giving more complex and varied flavours.

 2017 marked the latest in a succession of early harvests.
 Despite heavy frosts in April, the warm weather returned from the end of May through June before a heatwave in July slowed vine growth with localized heavy storms impacting production and increasing the risk of rot in some areas.
 The variable weather continued through the rest of the growing season, despite some hot weather reducing acidity and encouraging sugar accumulation, cool nights preserved the aromatics.
 A return to normal conditions in September meant grapes were able to reach optimum ripeness prior to harvest and the result was healthy, good quality fruit.